When to Visit Key West, Florida: What to Expect by Season & Month

 October

-Extend your summer with warm temperatures and idyllic uncrowded beaches.
-October is still in the throes of hurricane season, but the rainfall drops drastically from averages of 5.5 inches to 2.8 by the end of the month.
-Average highs are still a pleasant 82°F (28°C) and it’s not often that lows drop below 70°F (21°C).
+October is the perfect month to extend our northern summer with warm temperatures and idyllic uncrowded beaches.
+Although October is still in the throes of hurricane season, we see the rainfall drop drastically from averages of 5.5 inches to 2.8 by the end of the month.

 Fantasy Parade in October